Sparse random hypergraphs: Non-backtracking spectra and community detection

 This is essential to proving the separation of the outlier eigenvalues from the bulk.

-In Section \ref{sec:local}, we describe the local structure of an HSBM-generated hypergraph; in particular we prove that it is \emph{tangle-free} and \emph{locally tree-like}, two essential properties in spectral algorithms.
-We also provide a coupling between local neighbourhoods and an object called a \textit{Galton-Watson hypertree}, which is important for the study of the pseudo-eigenvectors of $B^\ell$.
+In Section \ref{sec:local}, we describe the local structure of an HSBM-generated hypergraph; in particular, we prove that it is \emph{tangle-free} and \emph{locally tree-like}, two essential properties in analyzing the spectral algorithms.
+We also provide a coupling between local neighborhoods and an object called a \textit{Galton-Watson hypertree}, which is important for studying the pseudo-eigenvectors of $B^\ell$.
 The local analysis of HSBM generalizes previous results in \cite{Pal_2021} from the balanced 2-block HSBM to the more general case with $r$ blocks whose model parameters are from a probability tensor.

 Section \ref{sec:functional} is devoted to the study of this hypertree.
 We construct a family of hypergraph functionals that will be used to approximate eigenvectors of $B$ and analyze their properties, particularly their first and second moments.
 In particular, compared to the graph case in \cite{bordenave2018nonbacktracking}, a new higher order correlation term appears when $q\geq 3$ (see Proposition \ref{prop:martingale_correlation}).